RCODI/Spring2017_IronHacks_README/README.md

 Bogota 3 = 3 people

-## 03 Steps to Process the Data :blue_heart:

 ### The big excel sheet for spring 2017 is located at [Dropbox Link Here](https://www.dropbox.com/home/09%20NSF%20open%20data/05%20Experiments%202017/01%20Hack%20Spring%202017?preview=Data_Cleaning_By_Jay.xlsx)
 ### This excel sheet will tell you who submit and who did not in each phase.
 ### It will also tell you who do not have infovis score in a particular phase.
 The definition of "who do not have infovis score" is defined by the fact that they DID submit but their apps DO NOT compile.

-Topics covered in this file:
+## 03 Topics covered in this ReadMe file:

 ### Background info
 1.1 Task-Timeline-Prices-Intervention Design <br />